marvin-steinke/home-server/README.md

 ### Setup ArgoCD
 https://argo-cd.readthedocs.io/en/stable/getting_started/
-Upon syncing, I'm usually having some trouble with the cainjector health at some point.
+Upon installing the cert-manager, I'm usually having some trouble with the cainjector health at some point.
 A restart of the node helps, not sure why.

 ## Pod Gateway